mdn/css-examples/learn/tasks/backgrounds/marking.md

 ## Task 1

 This task covers understanding of `border`, `border-radius`, `background-image`, and `background-size`.
-Also, it checks that the student understands how to use RGBa colors to make a background color partly transparent.
+Also, it checks that the student understands how to use RGB colors to make a background color partly transparent.

 ```
 .box {